zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 function, so that in the example above the diffusivity cannot be altered without recompiling.
 In the next step, we create all operators that we need subsequently.
-Here, we use the boundary conditions defined by the class attributes, which requires two different laplace operators, since their boundary conditions might differ.
+Here, we use the boundary conditions defined by the attributes, which requires two different laplace operators, since their boundary conditions might differ.
 In the last step, we define the actual implementation of the evolution rate as